Artnco/user-notification/README.md

 2 - When this is done, you need to create a form, ideally with Jetformbuilder.
 To do this, you need to create various fields.â€¨
 <ul>
-<li> A first hidden field, user_id with the value "Current User ID".</li>
+<li> A first hidden field, user_id with the value "Current User ID", which will retrieve the id of the logged-in user.</li>
-<li> A second field with the meta field created earlier, so in our example it's "id-user".</li>
+<li> A second field, with the meta field created earlier, so for our example it's "id-user".
+The form will automatically integrate the id of the post's author, who will receive the notification and email.</li>
 <li> Then a last field to add the message</li>
 </ul>